 This classification is used in the NilssonReport and is subject to change.

 Fixed Income hedge funds are classified depending on the most dominant type of securities that the fund trades.
+Thus, these are hedge funds that are primarily engaged trading fixed income related strategies.

 Asset Allocation is strategies that allocates across global asset classes, sometimes through a long-only approach.